Harawira pleads not guilty over housing protest

 When the Mana Party leader was asked to enter a plea, he spoke in Maori and the Justices of the Peace called on a member of the public to translate.

 A not guilty plea was entered on his behalf and a half-day defended hearing scheduled for March next year.

 Outside court, Mr Harawira said he would be defending the charge and mounting a full case that would take more than half a day.

 "I do not agree with the actions of the Crown and stealing the homes of the people of Glen Innes.
 I do not agree with the decision of the police to arrest me, and I do not agree with the actions of the Crown to desecrate the mana of the people of Glen Innes by taking their homes."

-Next story in National: Ministry creates new position to oversee IT security
+Next story in New Zealand: Ministry creates new position to oversee IT security

 Copyright © 2012, Radio New Zealand